 - STA X014 Statistics or any Statistics course, 3 semester hours

 NOTE: Students will be considered only if all of the above criteria are met.
-Admission is based on cumulative GPA, first-attempt grades in pre-requisites, and a
+12/23/15 UPDATE: Admissions decisions will be based on cumulative GPA, first-attempt grades in pre-requisites, and the interview (formerly the writing sample) to identify motivations for pursuing nursing and professional approaches to scenarios.

 - The requirements are as follows: MMR, Varicella, Hepatitis B, Documentation of a Tdap booster, TB skin test, CPR certification from the American Heart Association, and a flu shot.